 Cool Posts From Around the Web:

 (Welcome to The Soapbox, the space where we get loud, feisty, political, and opinionated about anything and everything.
-In this edition: with Pirates of the Caribbean being rebooted, it’s time to note that this series is not all about a single actor or character.)
+In this edition: no, Thor is not being fat-shamed.)

 Read More »